Rithari/OnePlusBot/Documentation.md

 `;ban @Username#1234 reason`

-Ban user from server, reason parameter is optional.\
+Ban user from server, reason parameter is optional.
+Only users with **Staff** role can use that command.\
 Command can also be used with [user IDs](https://dis.gd/userid) to ban users not present in server with `;banid` command.\
-It is made so that other bots can't be banned with it.
+It is made so that other bots can't be banned with it.\
+Bans are logged into #modlog channel.

 ### Kick

 `;kick @Username#1234 reason`

-Kick user from server, reason parameter is optional.\
+Kick user from server.
+Only users with **Staff** role can use that command.\
 Command can also be used with [user IDs](https://dis.gd/userid) It is made so that other bots can't be kicked with it.

 ### Mute

 Mute users in both text and voice chats.
-It will give them the roles "Voice muted" and "Text muted" (requires prior setup in database).\
+It will give them the roles "Voice muted" and "Text muted" (requires prior setup in database).
+Only users with **Staff** role can use that command.
 Syntax is `;mute @Username#1234 duration reason` Possible durations are days (d), hours (h), minutes (m) and seconds (s).\
-Reason field is optional.\
 Eg `;mute @Username#1234 5d2h1m3s Get muted` to mute user Username#1234 for 5 days, 2 hours, 1 minute and 3 seconds.\
 Command can also be used with [user IDs](https://dis.gd/userid) It is made so that other bots can't be muted with it.

 ### Bulk delete

-Self explanatory, use `;purge` followed by number of messages you want to prune.\
+Self explanatory, use `;purge` followed by number of messages you want to prune.
+Only users with **Staff** role can use that command.\
 Currently limited to 100 messages.

 ### Warnings